Considering Butcher Block for your kitchen? This tutorial on How to Install a Butcher Block Countertop takes you through the process!

 I have talked about my kitchen for months now, probably because it has consumed my life this summer.
 I laugh at the fact that I thought I would have this done in 3 weeks tops!
 Let’s talk about my FAVORITE part of the kitchen – My Butcher Block Countertop.
-They make me all warm in fuzzy inside and I just 110% love them.
-These have been installed over the last few months, but I have been busy getting everything else done.
-So at the end of the post I will give you my take on what it’s like having them, but for now… let’s see how I installed them!
-Try to ignore the space I forgot to caulk above the dishwasher ; ) Still working on all those last little touch ups!
+They make me all warm and fuzzy inside and I just 110% love them.
+At the end of the post I will give you my take on what it’s like having them, but for now… let’s see how I installed them!
+Try to ignore the space I forgot to caulk above the dishwasher ;) Still working on all those last little touch-ups!

 Let’s talk supplies.
 Here is what you will need.

 Full Disclosure: I am NOT a proffessional.
 I am a DIYer whose not afraid to take some risks.
 If you are uncomfortable with doing this on your own, please hire someone.
 I cannot replace or be held responsible any of your pieces because you followed this tutorial.
 This is a GUIDE and some knowledge of tools is required.
 If you don’t agree with me, don’t do it!

 MORE disclosures: Please read this post ENTIRELY if you plan on using this as a guide.
 There is a lot of information in here and I share tips along the way.
 I’m only human and it is possible I could forget something, feel free to ask questions in the comments below.